emsesp/EMS-ESP-Flasher/README.md

 ## Creating the installers in GitHub

-The binary artifacts will only be created on a tag.
-Use:
+The binary artifacts will only be created on a tag push.
+Use for example:

 ```sh
 git tag -f v1.1.0